OpenMojangProject/Legacy-Authentication-Server/README.md

 - [x] **Invalidate:** /invalidate

 ## Installation
-This installation is assuming that you are running some form of Linux distrubution.
+This installation is assuming that you are running some form of Linux distribution.

 ### Prerequisites
 - Node.js 16 or higher